csumb-archives/news-gatsby/src/markdown-pages/2006-10-04-csumb-digs-8211-university-breaks-ground-its-new-library.md

 ---
-title: CSUMB digs in &#x2013; university breaks ground for its new library
+title: CSUMB digs in university breaks ground for its new library
 date: October 4 2006
-slug: csumb-digs-in-&#x2013;-university-breaks-ground-for-its-new-library
+slug: csumb-digs-in-university-breaks-ground-for-its-new-library
 ---

 ```html